SoliDry/api-generator/README.md

 }
 ```
 There can be situations where you need to add workaround in particular method or init logic for all requests of that type index/view/create/update/delete,
-it can be easily achieved by placing code in `DefaultController` the same way it is for any other controllers.
+it can be easily achieved by placing code in `DefaultController` the same way it is for any other Controllers.
 The inheritance model made specifically for
 those purposes will gracefully perform any ops before/after etc. For instance:
 ```php
 <?php